 When Does a Mortgage Recast Make Sense for You?

 If you’re happy with the terms of your current mortgage, have enough money to make a large, lump-sum payment, and want to make smaller monthly payments, a mortgage recast could make sense for you.
-Just know that not all mortgages are eligible for a recast.
-For example, FHA and VA loans won’t qualify, says Zoppi.
+Here are some scenarios when a mortgage recast might be a good idea:

 1. When You Want to Save on Interest